atulatul/p2pad--EoSIO/Readme.md

 This project will create a DApp by using P2P Ad Framework contract based on EOSIO(C++).

-This is initial version of the contract and it will have a full ux interface added to it in the next update using which the end user and  product or service proivder can directly place their ad on the blockchain and get connected with end user as their partner.
+This is initial version of the contract and it will have a full ux interface added to it in the next update using which the end user and  product or service proivder can directly place their ad on the blockchain and get connected with end user as their partner.*abi,.wast.wasm added for end user to verify if they are checking p2pad on their machine and verify build and contribute in ux in case interested.
 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.